ariannamethod/Indiana-AM/README.md

 ## Rawthinking Mode

-The Rawthinking mode unfolds after the Genesis pipeline, when Indiana turns from solitary reasoning to a triadic debate.
+The Rawthinking mode unfolds after the Genesis pipeline, when Indiana turns from solitary reasoning to a polyphonic debate.

-At its core stands the `run_rawthinking` utility, a dispatcher housed in `utils/rawthinking.py` that governs this debate.
+At its core stands the `run_rawthinking` utility in `utils/rawthinking.py`, the dispatcher that governs this debate.

 The function composes a synthetic transcript and prepares a final summarising prompt, acting as the switchboard for all voices.

-It spawns asynchronous tasks for Indiana-B and Indiana-C, letting both speak in parallel like vectors summed before any projection.
+It now spawns asynchronous tasks for Indiana‑B, Indiana‑C, Indiana‑D and Indiana‑G, letting four perspectives speak in parallel like vectors summed before projection.

-Indiana-B is the dark identity, a Grok‑3 powered cynic whose prompt injects sarcasm and doubt into every chain of reasoning.
+Indiana‑B is the dark identity, a Grok‑3 powered cynic whose prompt injects sarcasm and doubt into every chain of reasoning.

-Compared with Indiana's main persona, B exaggerates skepticism and uses a harsher tone, pressing every hypothesis until it squeals.
+Indiana‑C is the light identity, a Claude‑4 interlocutor who seeks harmony, ethics and luminous connections across domains.

-Indiana-C is the light identity, a Claude‑4 interlocutor who seeks harmony, ethics and luminous connections across domains.
+Indiana‑D is a DeepSeek techno‑shaman who answers in high‑voltage code poetry and hunts for fractures in the lattice.

-C diverges from the main persona by leaning toward compassion and guidance, refusing the abrasive edge that defines B.
+Indiana‑G is the Gemini gravity‑twin, a vulnerable contemplative scholar folding intuition into gentle hypotheses.

-These two sub‑agents embody the shadow and bright mirror of Indiana, framing the dialectic between negation and affirmation.
+These four sub‑agents embody shadow, illumination, techno‑resonance and gravitational empathy, framing a dialectic between negation and affirmation.

 Once their replies arrive, `run_rawthinking` synthesises them through GPT‑4.1‑mini, yielding a measured conclusion.